mikeger/XcodeSelectiveTesting/README.md

 ### 4. Disable tests that can be skipped in the scheme / test plan

-This is actually the hardest part.
-Dealing with obscure Xcode formats.
+This is the hardest part: dealing with obscure Xcode formats.
 But if we get that far, we will not be scared by 10-year-old XMLs.

 ## Command line options